-7. Performance Assessment
+67. Performance EvaluationAssessment

-a.
-A primary supervising physician who supervises a physician assistant shall develop and carry out a periodic Performance Assessment as required by these Rules.
-The Performance Assessment should include domains of competency relevant to the particular practice and utilize more than one modality of assessment to evaluate those domains of competency.
-The Performance Assessment should take into account the education, training, experience, competency and knowledge of the individual physician assistant for whatever specialty the physician assistant is engaged.
+- a.
+A primary supervising physician who supervises a physician assistant shall develop and carry out a periodic Performance EvaluationAssessment as required by these Rules and section 12-240-114.5(1)(a), C.R.S..
+The Performance EvaluationAssessment should include domains of competency relevant to the particular practice and utilize more than one modality of assessment to evaluate those domains of competency.
+The Performance EvaluationAssessment should take into account the education, training, experience, competency and knowledge of the individual physician assistant for whatever specialty the physician assistant is engaged. - b.

-- b.
 The statutory relationship between the physician and physician assistant is by its nature a team relationship.
-The purpose of the Performance Assessments is to enhance the collaborative nature of the team relationship, promote public safety, clarify expectations, and facilitate the professional development of an individual physician assistant. - c.
-The domains of competency may be dependent upon the type of practice the physician assistant is engaged in and may include but are not limited to: - Medical knowledge; - Ability to perform an appropriate history and physical examination: - Ability to manage, integrate and understand objective data, such as laboratory studies, radiographic studies, and consultations; - Clinical judgment, decision-making and assessment of patients; - Accurate and appropriate patient management; - Communication skills (patient communication and communication with other care providers); - Documentation and record keeping; - Collaborative practice and professionalism; - Procedural and technical skills appropriate to the practice. - d.
-The modalities of assessment to evaluate domains of competency may include but are not limited to: - Co-management of patients; - Direct observation; - Chart review with identification of charts reviewed; - Feedback from patients and other identified providers. - e.
-A primary supervising physician must maintain accurate records and documentation of the Performance Assessments, including the initial Performance Assessment and periodic Performance Assessments for each physician assistant supervised, and the Supervisory Plans for new physician assistant graduates. - f.
+The purpose of the Performance EvaluationAssessments is to enhance the collaborative nature of the team relationship, promote public safety, clarify expectations, and facilitate the professional development of an individual physician assistant. - c.
+The domains of competency may be dependent upon the type of practice the physician assistant is engaged in and may include but are not limited to: - (1) Medical knowledge; - (2) Ability to perform an appropriate history and physical examination; - (3)^a Ability to manage, integrate and understand objective data, such as laboratory studies, radiographic studies, and consultations; - (4) Clinical judgment, decision-making and assessment of patients; - (5) Accurate and appropriate patient management; - (6)^a Communication skills (patient communication and communication with other care providers); - (7) Documentation and record keeping; - (8) Collaborative practice and professionalism; - (9) Procedural and technical skills appropriate to the practice. - The modalities of assessment to evaluate domains of competency may include but are not limited to: - (1) Co-management of patients; - (2) Direct observation; - (3) Chart review with identification of charts reviewed; - (4) Feedback from patients and other identified providers.

+- e.
+A primary supervising physician must maintain accurate records and documentation of the Performance EvaluationsAssessments, including the initial Performance EvaluationsAssessment and periodic Performance EvaluationsAssessments for each physician assistant supervised, and the Supervisory Plans for new physician assistant graduates. - f.
 The Board may audit a supervising physician's performance assessment records.
 Upon request, the supervising physician shall produce records of the performance assessments as required by the Board.

-8. Supervisory Plan.
+78. Supervisory Plan.

-The purpose of the initial Supervisory Plan is to lay the foundation for the ongoing growth and professional development of the physician assistant's clinical practice and abilities and to promote the collaborative relationship between the physician assistant and physician supervisor.
+The purpose of the initial Supervisory Plan is to lay the foundation for the ongoing growth and professional development of the physician assistant's clinical practice and abilities and to promote the collaborative relationship between the physician assistant and supervisor.
 This initial Supervisory Plan should also be used to address any gaps and/or deficiencies identified in the physician assistant's clinical competencies during the initial performance period.